userminer2/EclipsedOScompton/README.md

 # Known issues:

+    -Some customisation is impossible due to lack of compositor being enabled(compton acts as a compositor).
     -A graghical bug(unfixable at least for now) to do with alt + tab where there are no extra effects.

 # Changelog:

+EclipsedOScompton 1.1b03 -> EclipsedOSlite 1.1rc1

+Fixed the keyboard layout to a qwerty keyboard and language settings.

 EclipsedOScompton 1.1b02 -> EclipsedOScompton 1.1b03